DSkrzypiec/blogImpl/content/post/home-server/index.md

 1. _Just workz_, on most operating systems and CPU architectures
 1. Minimalistic and lightweight
 1. Zero config
+1. Provide static IP for each device within the network
 1. Free (as in price) for my usage (single user, many devices)

 So in this architecture I can connect to the home server over SSH from any